Horse64/old-core.horse64.org/docs/Design.md

 Horse64 attempts to keep the language design simple, while versatile enough to take on most types of projects.
-The standard library attempts to cover all bases, to give a fully usable universal core.
+The standard library attempts to cover most bases, to give a fully usable universal experience.

 If there were to be design principles underlying Horse64, it'd probably be similar to these (**work in progress**):